Identifying the core of an invention

 - objects (articles, devices, substances, electronic circuits, etc.);

 - methods (production or technological processes, methods of operation, etc.).

-Certain solutions (scientific theories, business methods, etc.) are not considered as inventions, though in certain cases some forms of protection may be available.
+Certain solutions (scientific theories, business methods, etc.) are not considered to be inventions, though in certain cases some forms of protection may be available.

 A solution that is new, useful and of a technical nature affecting shape, construction or durable assembly of an object.

-The maximum protection of utility model amounts only 10 years.
+The maximum protection of utility model amounts to only 10 years.

-Some patent applications may be converted into utility model applications in case their inventive step is objected during patent proceedings.
+Some patent applications may be converted into utility model applications if their inventive step is objected during patent proceedings.